pzhine/flexbox-lesson/readme.md

 ### Step 5: Build our React components
 - Start at the "lowest level" (last frame in our diagram) and work up

+## Challenge exercises

+### Loading spinner
+In the Giphy app, use the FontAwesome "spinner" icon and [fa-spin](http://fontawesome.io/examples/#animated) class to show a spinner while the app is waiting for the Giphy API to respond.
+You can use jQuery or React to control the visibility of the spinner, but React is preferred.

+### Chat widget minimize
+In the Chat Widget app, add a feature so that when you click the name row at the top, it minimizes the widget to a bar at the bottom of the page, like it does in Facebook.
+When you click the bar, it shows the full widget (restores the widget).